ga-wdi-curriculum/wdi-intro/readme.md

 There will be roughly 2 hours of homework every night.
 You'll be submitting the homework through Github, which we'll cover later on this week.
 All assignments will be due on Thursday at 9am.
 Your squad instructor will provide meaningful feedback on one of these assignments and also on your lab.
 Robin will check all the other homework and provide feedback and answer questions if you ask.

 It's **really, really** important that you submit homework even if -- especially if -- you didn't complete it.
-We would much rather you spend 2 hours taking a stab at something and turn it in unfinished than you spend 10 hours and turn it in perfect.
+We would much rather you spend 2 hours taking a stab at something and turn it in unfinished than you spend 10 hours and turn it in perfect (or turn in nothing at all).

 This is because without seeing your homework, we have no idea how you're progressing with the material, and so we can't get you the help you may need.
 Also if you don't turn in anything then it suggests to us that you're not making WDI a priority, and as such we shouldn't make you a priority.